TheRecipeApp/Recipe/README.md

 - [ ] As a user I want to receive notification when a friend posts a new recipe
 - [ ] As a user I would like to have an option to shop ingredientes (either online or show a store near by)
 - [ ] As a user I would like to receive a notification when there is a popular dish in my area
+- [ ] When entering steps to cook as a user I would like to upload a video of the process

 ## Team